 To drive in France you must be 18 years of age and have a valid UK, NZ or International driving licence, insurance and vehicle documents.
 Failure to comply may lead to a fine and/or your vehicle being impounded.
 You are not permitted to drive at 17 even if you hold a valid licence.
 If you do not own the vehicle you are driving, you are advised to obtain written permission from the registered owner.

 It is obligatory to carry a warning triangle and reflective jacket.
 The reflective jacket must be stored inside the vehicle itself.
 Non-compliance is a fineable offence.
+Rental cars will have both of these requirements in their boot.
 Driving regulations in France are different from those in the UK.
 Speeding can result in heavy, on the spot fines and potentially immediate confiscation of your vehicle and licence.